infinityb/rust-irc/README.md

 Not really ready for the real world.
 Usable in controlled circumstances where the server won't send you broken messages.
-Broken messages will most likely result in fail!() at present.
+Broken messages will most likely result in panic!() at present.
 This is considered a bug.